Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/listings/taxonomies-for-options

-Дозволяє додати нові такосномії для віджету dynamic terms. За замовчанням там иводяться лише публічні таксономії, через цей хук можна додати приватні якщо потрібно.
+Allows adding new taxonomies for the dynamic terms widget.
+By default, only public taxonomies are fetched there, but through this hook, you can add private taxonomies if needed.

 **Args:**

-* `$taxonomies` - array - Список таксономій у форматі slug => label
+* `$taxonomies` - array - List of taxonomies in the slug => label format

 **Location:** /includes/listings/manager.php